SamuelMR98/resume/resume.md

 *June 2020 - September 2021*

-- Planned strategic activities such as engaging talks, educational panels and recruitment activities.
+- Planned strategic activities such as engaging talks, educational panels, and recruitment activities.
-- Revived the Y-Hack event, a two-day hackaton that allowed students to showcase their programming and design habilities.
+- Revived the Y-Hack event, a two-day hackathon that allowed students to showcase their programming and design abilities.

 Achievements & Interests
 ------------------------